Risky Behavior in Teens ThreePeaks Ascent

 Social Media

-On the one hand, social media is a great tool to connect and stay connected with loved ones and friends.
-On the other hand, social media has become a place where teens can be exposed to online predators, explicit content, and an environment that equates self-worth with likes, views, or followers.
+While social media can be a great tool for people to use to stay connected with friends and family, it has also become a place a harmful and ugly place.
+Teens can be exposed to explicit content, online predators, and an environment that associates self-worth with the number of likes, views, or comments that one gets on their posts.

 Facebook is no longer the leading platform for teens.
 Instead, around half (52%) of teens said they used Instagram.
 According to research by the Pew Research Center, 41% of teens ages 13 to 17 were using the Snapchat app in 2018.
 It is expected that the popularity has only grown since then.
 However, there are several concerns that parents should be aware of when it comes to Snapchat.